Piou-piou/Ruined-World/README.md

 **Ruined world, gestion game is a free game around gestion of a base and an army and ressources producrtion**

-This game is actually under developpment
+This game is actually under developpment.

+Tank to [Emmanuel Guillou](https://github.com/EmmanuelGuillou) for the creation of images